|Number of Traditional Undergraduates||2,158|

 Students from top three states: 38%

 Catholic HS: 34% Homeschool: 19%

 Most up-to-date information provided by the University.

 Additional Student Body information, clarification or description (optional):

-Franciscan students come from all 50 states and 13 foreign countries.
-The top states 10 are: Ohio, Pennsylvania, California, Virginia, New York, Illinois, Michigan, Maryland, Texas, and Indiana.
+Franciscan students come from all 50 states and 11 foreign countries.
+The top 10 states are: Ohio, Pennsylvania, California, Virginia, Texas, New York, Michigan, Illinois, Maryland, and Connecticut.